EE-Emerge/EE-Emerge2021_Mechanical/docs/index.md

-## Welcome to GitHub Pages This Is EE-Emerge 2020 MEchanical - Kevin
+## Welcome to GitHub Pages this is EE-Emerge 2020 Mechanical

 You can use the [editor on GitHub](https://github.com/EE-Emerge/EE-Emerge2021_Mechanical/edit/master/docs/index.md) to maintain and preview the content for your website in Markdown files.